CosmosDB/labs/java/technical_deep_dive/02-creating_multi_partition_solution.md

 1. Close your browser window displaying the Azure Portal.

-## Populate a Collection with Documents using the SDK
+## Populate a Container with Documents using the SDK

-> You will now use the Async Java SDK to populate your collection with various documents of varying schemas.
+> You will now use the Async Java SDK to populate your Container with various documents of varying schemas.
 These documents will be serialized instances of multiple Java classes that you will create in your project.
 To help generate random data in the documents, we are going to use a java library called "javafaker", so you will need to add the following to your pom.xml file, located at the bottom of your project, within the dependancies section (ensure you accept the "synchronize the Java classpath/configuration" warning if you have not accepted this permanently):

  ```xml
      <dependency>